-Shorts: Navy or khaki (walking type) may be worn.
-Students may wear shorts starting April I through October 31.
+Shorts\: Navy or khaki (walking type) may be worn.
+Students may wear shorts starting April Ithrough October 31.
 This date may be extended at the discretion of the school administrators due to unseasonable weather.
 No leggings, jeggings, cargo, carpenter, capri, or hip-hugger shorts/pants.
 All grades can wear shorts anytime of the year with an out of dress code slip or during special theme days.
 Shorts should always be worn with discretion of the weather and with parent approval.
 Shorts must be dress code appropriate during regularly scheduled days of school.
 Shorts may not be worn to mass.

-Skirts, jumpers and shorts can be no shorter than one inch above the knee.
+\Skirts, jumpers and shorts can be no shorter than one inch above the knee.
 This length rule applies to all SPS events on or off campus including sports banquets and NHS ceremony.
 It is recommended that you purchase skirts, jumpers and shorts a little longer so they last through the year.

 Outerwear/sweaters: The following may be worn over a polo, broadcloth, peter pan or oxford shirt/blouse in the classroom: sweater vest; v-neck or crew, pull-over sweater (no zippers allowed); hip-length cardigan sweaters; or long sleeve sweater, crew or v-neck.
 These may only be worn if in hunter green, navy or white.
-Warm up jackets ordered through the school office will be allowed, online ordering will be available periodically.
+Warm up jackets or sweaters ordered through the school office will be allowed, but must also be worn over a polo, peter pan, or oxford shirt/blouse in the classroom.
+Online ordering will be available periodically.